topitbopit/rblx/ui-stuff/jeff_2_docs.md

 <void> ui:Ready()
 ```
 *Readies library  `ui`, firing the `ui.OnReady` event.*
 >`ui:Ready()` is important as it finalizes making the gui.
 Make sure to leave it at the far bottom of your script and **never** make more objects after calling `Ready()`.
-Assigning callbacks, displaying notifications and displaying messageboxes all work though.
+Assigning callbacks, displaying notifications and doing other things with the ui all work though.

 ```lua
 <void> ui:SetColors(<variant> theme)